Why isn’t it happening already?

 You just never got to see the ugly bits.
 No one wants to showcase their failures and mistakes on Instagram.

 Now it’s your turn to learn the skills you need to master to turn your dream into a reality.
 Take that course.
-Hire that mentor.
+Hire that coach.
 Experiment with new things to see what works.

 Approach learning with a child’s mind.
 Have fun with it.
 Don’t be afraid to fail.
 Failures just teach you what doesn’t work, so you can tweak your approach and find something that does.

 Don’t rush the process.
-You won’t be able to fully fulfill your purpose and do the work you’re meant to do if you lack the key skills to make it a reality.
+You won’t be able to do the work you’re meant to do if you lack the key skills to make it a reality.

 2. You’re Not Ready Yet